yugandhar-pathi/ember-react/README.md

    },
 ```

 6. You are all set now to use React component.
-But one last step .. the way you inject components into ember templates is different from React.
-Ember uses {{sample-comp}} where as React uses <SampleComp>.
+But one last step .. the way you inject components into ember is different from React.
+Ember uses {{sample-comp}} where as React uses `<SampleComp>`.
    To fill this gap, let's use ember-cli-react

 ```